 Monthly evaluations are held in March, April, May, June, August, September, October, November.
-Entries are submitted via our website before midnight on the Thursday following the meeting.
+Entries are submitted via our website before midnight on the Sunday prior to the meeting.

 A member may enter TWO digital projected images per month - either in the Open section, or as a Set Subject - or as a combination of both.